Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftdevtestlab"></a>Microsoft.DevTestLab

 * laboratórios/virtualMachines - Por padrão, limitado a 800 casos.
-Este limite pode ser aumentado através do contacto com o suporte.
 * horários

 ## <a name="microsoftenterpriseknowledgegraph"></a>Microsoft.EnterpriseKnowledgeGraph